Date of Award

 According to the American Council on Education (2006), it is estimated that more than 41% of students enrolled in degree granting programs in higher education are nontraditional, adult students age 22 or older.
 Many of these 6 million students are entering graduate school as working adults.
 According to previous research on non-traditional students, participants may be motivated by a variety of reasons both intrinsic and extrinsic.
 Understanding adult students' motivations to enroll in a graduate school degree program is critical for graduate schools to remain viable and sustainable as they seek to attract tuition paying students.

 Frazier, Bradford R., "Motivations of Adults Enrolling in an Evening Graduate Degree Program" (2009).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 244.